-Flextime is a flexible schedule that allows workers to have more freedom in choosing their hours of work.
-It can also give employees the ability to change their working hours from week to week, depending on the flow of work and needs.
 It’s pretty common for employers to set some guidelines around flextime.
-This often means determining core hours - saying that employees must be working 9 am-3 pm, and allowing them to come in earlier or leave later.
+This often means determining core hours - saying that employees must be working 9 am-3 pm and allowing them to come in earlier or leave later.

 It could be working four ten-hour days and having an extra day off every week.
 Or it could be working 80 hours in nine days and having the tenth one off to have a long weekend every other week.

 Compressed workweeks are very attractive options for employees who have care responsibilities for their children or parents.
-It’s attractive for employers because if they move their whole organization to a four-day workweek, they can save money on office expenses.
-Some offices do compressed workweeks in the summer, so employees can have long weekends when Fridays are quiet without using vacation time up.
+It’s attractive for employers because they can save money on office expenses if they move their whole organization to a four-day workweek.
+Some offices do compressed workweeks in the summer, so employees can have long weekends when Fridays are quiet without using vacation time.

 Microsoft Japan instituted a four-day workweek in the summer of 2019 - while still paying employees for their usual five days.
 Employees were 40% more productive, electricity costs fell 23%, and even printing went down 60%.
 Everyone benefited from the arrangement.

-In 2019, over 26 million people in the US were employed on a part-time basis.
+In 2019, over 26 million people in the US were employed part-time.
 Starbucks is an innovator in the part-time workspace - they offer generous benefits, including health insurance, free tuition, and fertility benefits to employees who work at least 20 hours per week.
 This helps reduce turnover in a field where it is typically high.

-Also called telecommuting, working remotely means the employee does not come into the office regularly.
-This could be an arrangement where the employee works from home 2-4 days per week or works entirely from home.
-It can even mean the employee works from a different state or a different country.
+It can even mean the employee works from a different state or country.
 Remote working arrangements are becoming more common these days, as many jobs can be done from anywhere there is a strong internet connection and a fast laptop.

 When the Chinese travel company Ctrip started offering a remote working option to employees, productivity rose by 13% while work satisfaction rose and attrition decreased.

-- How will you manage who is allowed to take advantage of these perks and whose roles are less-suited?
+- How will you manage who can take advantage of these perks and whose roles are less-suited?
 You may experience some pushback from employees who don’t have a job role that allows them to work remotely or on a flexible schedule.

-- It would be best if you made the business reasons for your decisions clear so that everyone understands why the system is set up the way it is.
+- It would be best to clarify the business reasons for your decisions so that everyone understands why the system is set up the way it is.

 Fields where employees need to meet with clients face-to-face and collaborate with coworkers frequently need more thought if moving to a remote work option.